johnstonskj/thrift-specs/docs/protocol-api.md

 implementation only (undeclared) exceptions that extend `TException` are send as a `TApplicationException`.
 Unchecked exceptions lead to an immediate close of the connection.

-Type `Oneway` is only used starting from Apache Thrift 0.9.3.
-Earlier versions do _not_ send TMessages of type `Oneway`, even for service methods defined with the `oneway` modifier.
+Type `T_ONEWAY` is only used starting from Apache Thrift 0.9.3.
+Earlier versions do _not_ send messages of type `T_ONEWAY`, even for service methods defined with the `oneway` modifier.

-When client sends a request with type `Oneway`, the server must _not_ send a response (steps 3 and 4 are skipped).
-Note that the Thrift IDL enforces a return type of `void` and does not allow exceptions for oneway services.
+When client sends a request with type `T_ONEWAY`, the server must _not_ send a response (steps 3 and 4 are skipped).
+Note that the Thrift IDL enforces a return type of `T_VOID` and does not allow exceptions for oneway services.

 ## Basic Types